mainmatter/100-exercises-to-learn-rust/book/src/06_ticket_management/12_two_states.md

 That's also not ideal—we'd have to handle the `None` case every single time we retrieve a ticket from the store, even though we know that the id should always be there once the ticket has been created.

-The best solution is two have two different ticket **states**, represented by two separate types: a `TicketDraft` and a `Ticket`:
+The best solution is to have two different ticket **states**, represented by two separate types: a `TicketDraft` and a `Ticket`:

 ```rust